 I2C read/write conditions

-- The last bit of the control byte defines the operation to be performed.
-When set to a ‘1’ a read operation is selected, and when set to a ‘0’ a write operation is selected.
+- The last bit of the control byte holds significance as it defines the operation to be performed.
+Specifically, when set to ‘1,’ a read operation is selected, whereas when set to ‘0,’ a write operation is chosen.

 I2c Acknowledgement (ACK) Condition

-- A device that acknowledges must pull down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable-low during the high period of the Acknowledge-related clock pulse.
+- When a device acknowledges, it must pull down the SDA line precisely during the Acknowledge clock pulse, ensuring the SDA line remains stable-low throughout the high period of the Acknowledge-related clock pulse.

-- The master generates all clock pulses, including the acknowledge clock pulse.
+- The master generates all clock pulses, including the acknowledged clock pulse.

 I2C Not Acknowledgement (NACK) Condition